Mulongovictor/simple_shell/README.md

 core c-programming skills attained in the ALX-programme.
 The program has the exact same output as sh (/bin/sh) as well as the exact same error output.

-This Shell programme operates in the following ways listed below:
+This Shell programme operates in the following ways listed below;

 Displays a prompt and wait for the user to type a command.
 A command line always ends with a new line.
 The prompt is displayed again each time a command has been executed.